coreos/docs/quay-enterprise/initial-setup.md

 ## Downloading the Quay Enterprise image

-After signing up you will be able to download a pull secret saved as `config.json`.
+After signing up you will be able to download a pull secret file named `config.json`.

-The file will look like this:
+The `config.json` file will look like this:

 ```
 {